splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 .. _k8s-operator:

-The Splunk Distribution of OpenTelemetry Collector for Kubernetes Operator (Alpha)
+Install the Collector for the Kubernetes Operator (Alpha)
 ============================================================================================

 .. caution::